PANTHEONtech/lighty-ansible/README.md

 ## Brief description of example projects

 - **tenant_provisioning_with_sfc** - Implements Ansible playbooks and module for provisioning and de-provisioning tenant's containers, VXLAN tunnel, SF (Service Function) and SFC.
-Check out blog at <TODO: add link> for more details.
+Check out blog at https://pantheon.tech/awx-ansible-lightyio/ for more details.